Skip to content

 QuickJsExecutorIn-process QuickJS runtimeFastest steady-state pathTrusted code and the lowest possible latency

-WorkerExecutor (pooled)Worker thread shell with a fresh guest runtime per executionLow latency after startupGeneral use when you want strong local isolation with good throughput
+QuickJsExecutor (host: "worker", pooled)Worker thread shell with a fresh guest runtime per executionLow latency after startupOff-main-thread execution with good local throughput

 Pooled executors are the default hot-path choice

-WorkerExecutor and ProcessExecutor both default to pooled mode.
-Pooling reuses the worker or process shell while still creating a fresh guest runtime for each execution.
-That keeps the host boundary in place without paying shell startup cost on every call.
+Worker-hosted QuickJsExecutor defaults to pooled mode.
+Pooling reuses the worker shell while still creating a fresh guest runtime for each execution.
+That keeps the off-main-thread shell warm without paying worker startup cost on every call.

 If you care about request latency or throughput, start with pooled mode.
-Ephemeral mode is primarily an isolation choice, not a speed choice.
+Ephemeral mode prioritizes a fresh worker lifecycle for every execution.

 Tool-call overhead is usually not the bottleneck